Bob Menendez: 2015 indictment

-In 2013, reports surfaced that a federal grand jury in Miami was investigating Menendez's role in advocating for the business interests of Florida ophthalmologist Salomon Melgen, a close friend and major donor.
 On April 1, 2015, the United States Department of Justice indicted Menendez and Melgen in United States v.
 Menendez (3d Cir.
 2016).
 The charges against Menendez included bribery, fraud, and making false statements.
-According to the indictment, Menendez asked top State Department officials to pressure the Dominican Republic's government into enforcing a port-security contract that would benefit Melgen's company while at the same time Melgen was promising to give $60,000 to Menendez's campaign.
+According to the indictment, Menendez asked top State Department officials to pressure the Dominican Republic's government to enforce a port-security contract that would benefit Melgen's company while at the same time Melgen was promising to give $60,000 to Menendez's campaign.
 Prosecutors also charged that Menendez acted as Melgen's "personal senator", helping obtain visas for several of Melgen's girlfriends.
-In return, Menendez was accused of accepting a range of perks from Melgen, including trips on Melgen's private jet, three nights at a five-star Paris hotel, a round of golf at a private club in West Palm Beach and access to an exclusive Dominican resort—some of which Menendez allegedly failed to report on financial disclosure forms.
-Melgen also donated a substantial amount of money to Menendez's political campaigns, and prosecutors claim that $750,000 of those contributions were tied to personal benefits Menendez accepted.
+In return, Menendez was accused of accepting a range of gifts from Melgen, including trips on Melgen's private jet, three nights at a five-star Paris hotel, a round of golf at a private club in West Palm Beach, and access to an exclusive Dominican resort—some of which Menendez allegedly failed to report on financial disclosure forms.
+Melgen also donated a substantial amount of money to Menendez's political campaigns, and prosecutors said that $750,000 of those contributions were tied to personal benefits Menendez accepted.

 After his indictment, Menendez voluntarily stepped down as ranking member of the Foreign Relations Committee.
 His trial began on September 6, 2017, before Judge William H. Walls of the United States District Court for the District of New Jersey.
-On November 16, 2017, Walls declared a mistrial due to the jury's continuing inability to reach a verdict on any of the charges.
+On November 16, 2017, Walls declared a mistrial due to the jury's inability to reach a verdict on any charges.
 On January 31, 2018, the Justice Department announced it was dropping all charges against Menendez.
 The case was strongly shaped by McDonnell v.
-United States, the 2016 Supreme Court decision to dismiss the corruption conviction of former Virginia Governor Bob McDonnell, which narrowed the legal definition of public corruption and made it harder for prosecutors to prove that a political official engaged in bribery.
+United States, the 2016 Supreme Court decision to vacate the corruption conviction of former Virginia Governor Bob McDonnell, which narrowed the legal definition of public corruption and made it harder for prosecutors to prove that a political official engaged in bribery.
+Melgen was convicted of 66 counts of health-care fraud and in February 2018 was sentenced to 17 years in prison; President Trump commuted his sentence in January 2021.

 In April 2018, the United States Senate Select Committee on Ethics "severely admonished" Menendez in a letter, writing: